 The voice and the breath are directly connected to the actor’s emotional and imaginative life.
 When an actor’s breath or voice is constrained or compromised, her acting will be, too.
 By working to free the voice, we also free the emotional life and the imagination.

 Human beings are designed to use their voices in a wonderfully synchronized, way.
-Using what I cal and 'energized release".
+Using what I call 'energized release".
 This sort of use is quite natural to babies who can cry FOREVER and never lose or damage their voices.
 But as we age we develop physical habits that inhibit this process.
 A central benefit of effective voice work is the rediscovery of the natural use of the voice that we have forgotten or relinquished.

 We all have habitual patterns of holding in the body.
 Voice and Speech work seeks to release and replace these tensions, thereby finding greater movement and flow in the body and breath, integrating voice work with the whole of the actor’s instrument.

 From this place of freedom and flow, I teach the physical skills of effective and efficient support, combined with a particular set of insights into how we use our voices to affect others.

 I also teach from the perspective of Fitzmaurice Voicework™.
 It is by no means the only approach I use in my coaching— I also make liberal use of the techniques, philosophy & exercises of Cicely Berry, Patsy Rodenburg, Kristen Linklater and Arthur Lessac—but it is the most efficient, effective, and holistic approach I know of for effecting fundamental change in an actor’s use of his or her vocal instrument.